JHarrison89/rails-api-session-auth-template/README.md

 ### What is a CSRF attack
 > Briefly, Cross-Site Request Forgery (CSRF) is an attack that allows a malicious user to spoof legitimate requests to your server, masquerading as an authenticated user.
-Rails protects against this kind of attack by generating unique tokens and validating their authenticity with each submission
+Rails protects against this kind of attack by generating unique tokens and validating their authenticity with each submission.

 CSRF is an extensive subject, so I have written a blog explaining how Rails protects itself from CSRF attacks, including a step-by-step walkthrough and a section on Cookie security such as Secure attribute, HttpOnly and SameSite attribute.
 Please refer to this blog post for more details.

 - How Cross-Site Request Forgery (CSRF)Attack Prevention Works in Rails [blog](https://medium.com/@jeremaia.harrison/how-cross-site-request-forgery-csrf-attack-prevention-works-in-rails-7be4176cf170)

 ### CSRF protection in this project
-This Rails 7 API-only app is intended as a template to kick-start SPA projects using Rails as the server and a serpate application as the front-end such as Vue, React etc. As such, CSRF protection has been included but disabled.
-When a front-end, such as Vue, has been setup, CSRF protection can be enabled.
+This Rails 7 API-only app is intended as a template to kick-start SPA projects using Rails as the server and a separate application as the front-end, such as Vue, React etc. As such, CSRF protection has been included but disabled.
+When a front-end, such as Vue, has been set up, CSRF protection can be enabled.

 The following link explains how CSRF protection is intended to work in this project.<br>
 - Pragmatic Studio [rails session cookies & CSRF for API applications](https://pragmaticstudio.com/tutorials/rails-session-cookies-for-api-authentication)